 Despite the laws in place to prevent abuse, 1 in 3 elderly residents are subject to financial, emotional, physical and sometimes sexual abuse in nursing homes around the country.

 Plastic surgery procedures can be elective or reconstructive.
 An error made during these types of procedures can result in permanent nerve damage, scarring, allergic reaction or death.

 Breaches in doctor-patient confidentially and liability for suicide are common psychiatric malpractice claims.

 A hospital can be held accountable for negligence on behalf of an employee whose negligence injures a patient.

-If you’ve been affected by medical malpractice, then call (800) 400-8182 to speak with the attorneys at Oshman & Mirisola today.
+If you’ve been affected by medical malpractice, then call (800) 400-8182 to speak with the attorneys at The Oshman Firm today.
 Because time restrains may apply, it’s better to contact us sooner rather than later.

 Statute of Limitations

 If you or a loved one has suffered physical or emotional distress due to the negligence of a healthcare professional, it’s import to seek justice as soon as possible.
 The State of New York’s medical malpractice laws provide a 2-and-a-half-year statute of limitations for pursuing a personal injury medical malpractice claim.
 If your loved one has unfortunately passed on due to medical error, the statute is just 2 years.
 A similar time limit is set in place for the State of New Jersey.